silversixpence-crypto/zk-proof-of-assets/README.md

 # ZK Proof of Assets

 Circom & Groth16 SNARK implementation of Proof of Assets.
 This repo allows digital asset custodians (such as cryptocurrency exchanges) to prove that they own a certain amount of digital assets, without revealing the addresses that hold the assets.
+Proof of Assets is the first out of 2 protocols that make up a Proof of Reserves protocol; the other protocol is Proof of Liabilities (repo [here](https://github.com/silversixpence-crypto/dapol).
+1. For details on the whole PoR project see [this project doc](https://hackmd.io/@JI2FtqawSzO-olUw-r48DQ/S1Ozo-iO2).

-[Here](https://hackmd.io/@JI2FtqawSzO-olUw-r48DQ/rJXtAeyLT) is the original design doc for the protocol.
+2. For the original Proof of Assets design doc see [this](https://hackmd.io/@JI2FtqawSzO-olUw-r48DQ/rJXtAeyLT).
 Note, however, that the final design is slightly different to the original (some optimizations were done).
 See below for final design.

-[Here](https://hackmd.io/@JI2FtqawSzO-olUw-r48DQ/r1FR-0uBR) is a blog article diving into Proof of Assets.

-Proof of Assets is the first out of 2 protocols that make up a Proof of Reserves protocol.
-For details on the whole PoR project see [this project doc](https://hackmd.io/@JI2FtqawSzO-olUw-r48DQ/S1Ozo-iO2).
+3. For an in-depth explanation of Proof of Assets see [this article](https://hackmd.io/@JI2FtqawSzO-olUw-r48DQ/r1FR-0uBR).

+## Brief overview of PoA

+The above-linked docs offer an in-depth explanation, but here is a brief one:

+Problem statement: a crypto-asset custodian wants to prove they own $X$ digital assets, but do not want to reveal the addresses that hold the assets.

+Solution: the custodian produces signatures for the addresses (which forms the ownership proof), and feeds them as private inputs to a ZK-SNARK, which verifies them and checks that they are contained within a larger set of addresses (the anonymity set).
+This set is a public input to the snark and must be checked to mirror the blockchain by the verifier.
+Finally, the snark adds up the balances of the addresses, and outputs a Pedersen commitment of the sum.
+The commitment is public and can be used in conjunction with

 ## Current state

+***No audit has been done yet***

 The code is working as of June 2024 and can be used as is.
-No audit has been done yet.
+It only works for EVM blockchains, but it is possible to support other chains.

 See [the high priority task list](https://github.com/silversixpence-crypto/zk-proof-of-assets/issues?q=is%3Aissue+is%3Aopen+label%3Apriority%3Ahigh) for some important outstanding issues.